raghavs6/ego_trajectory_challenge/README.md

 **Notes on data:**
 - Image size: 1920 × 1200 pixels (RGB).
 - Point cloud `.npz` files correspond 1:1 with RGB frames.
-- Intrinsics are included if you need reprojection or camera-to-world transforms.
 - Depth may have noise or invalid values (0/NaN) — handle gracefully.

 ---